-A thermal bridge is a localised weakness or discontinuity in the thermal envelope of a building.
-There are two types in buildings – repeating and non-repeating thermal bridges.
-Are polyurethane systems good solutions for thermal bridges?
+A thermal bridge is a weakness or discontinuity in the thermal performance of the envelope of a building.
+There are two types of thermal bridges in buildings: repeating and non-repeating thermal bridges.
+Are polyurethane systems an efficient solution for thermal bridges?

 The effects of thermal bridges

 - Increased heat loss – Thermal bridges can account for 20-30% of the heat loss in a typical new-build home.
 As homes become better insulated thermal bridges become even more significant.

 - Localised ‘cold-spots’– Sometimes leading to the build-up of condensation or mould growth.